Kawasaki Ninja 500R

-Given that it was Kawasaki's best-selling sporty bike for a number of years, the EX500 is a popular mount for road racing, offering low price and availability of spare parts.
+Given that it was Kawasaki's best-selling sport bike for a number of years, the EX500 is a popular mount for road racing, offering low price and availability of spare parts.
 It also offers a wide but forgiving performance envelope suitable for new riders or even veteran club racers, eschewing the significantly higher expense of campaigning 600 cc or larger supersport machines.
 In its latter years, the long-running (now-defunct) Production Twins class of the LRRS racing organization in New Hampshire was composed primarily of essentially stock EX500's.
 The United States Classic Racing Association retains a similar class, and in 2014 CCS Racing created the 500 SuperSport class, which has a competitive class for relatively stock EX500's to race against similar machinery.

 Its marketing name was changed in 1994 from EX500 to Ninja 500; the R suffix was added in 1998.
 In Europe it was sold as the GPZ500S.